infiniflow/ragflow/api/http_api_reference.md

   - `"knowledge_graph"`: Knowledge Graph

 - `"parser_config"`: (*Body parameter*), `object`
   The configuration settings for the dataset parser.
-The attributes in this JSON object varies with the selected `"chunk_method"`:
+The attributes in this JSON object vary with the selected `"chunk_method"`:
   - If `"chunk_method"` is `"naive"`, the `"parser_config"` object contains the following attributes:
     - `"chunk_token_count"`: Defaults to `128`.
     - `"layout_recognize"`: Defaults to `true`.